$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Vents: Cut into air ducts to let air enter a room; also known as a register, a vent channels air in a certain direction using slatted metal.

 HVAC systems also consist of several smaller, yet essential parts like hoses, belts, and electrical connections.
-Each should be included during care and maintenance, to be covered in chapter 2.
+Each should be included during care and maintenance, to be covered in Chapter 2.

 SOURCES: